mircea-pavel-anton/midicmd/README.md

 # MidiCMD

-A translation layer that turns your MiDi device into a macro keyboard.
+A linux command-line application that turns any MiDi device into a macro keyboard.

 ---